About my Book

 But I wonder how many times you can do that.

 You see, I have worked (played with) this manuscript for over 40 years.
-I wrote, rewrote, changed the title about fifty times, then went back to the original one that motivated me in the first place.
+I wrote, rewrote, and changed the title about fifty times.

-Song of Africa, that’s it.
+Where the Birds of Eden Sing.
+That’s it.
 And I’m going to publish it under jewell d, because I like the name.
 It’s more lyrical than Joyce Davis.

 In researching Africa in the San Diego Library, I stumbled upon Izak Dinesen’s book, Out of Africa.
 (Izak Dinesen is Karen Blixen’s nom d plume.
 It means, “to laugh.”) and from it I read Dinesen’s beautiful prose: